-Yea, it’s one of those – a relaxing wine n dine sessions where u don’t need to worry about the bill, and kick-back.
+Yea, it’s one of those – a relaxing wine n dine session where u don’t need to worry about the bill, and kick-back.

-La Bodega in Bangsar Shopping Centre (BSC) (2287-2768) has just started its Sunday chillout called El Corazon Del Vino (The Heart of Wines), where guests can enjoy free-flowing wines and food from noon till 4pm.
+La Bodega in Bangsar Shopping Centre (BSC) (2287-2768) has just started its Sunday chillout called El Corazon Del Vino (The Heart of Wines), where guests can enjoy free-flowing wine of the month and food from noon till 4pm.

-Different wines from La Bodega’s cellars take the stage weekly, and there was even cava served during my visit.
+Different wines from La Bodega’s cellars take the stage monthly, and there was even cava served during my visit.
 As well as whites & reds.
+(These are random weekly bonuses tho.)

 The deal is very reasonably-priced too, at $60++.